 Required Tools and Materials

 Let the epoxy cure completely.
-If you use the J-B Weld Epoxy, it takes up to 16-24 hours for it to cure fully.
+If you use the J-B Weld Epoxy, it takes up to 16-24 hours to cure fully.
 There are epoxy compounds that cure faster, make sure to read the direction on the back of the epoxy to allow it to cure before you pressurize the system again.

 Airmatic Strut Shock Repair Kit